 There's certainly a lot to love in Mexico, and there are many places around the country where you'll find great beaches, authentic and creative cuisine, cenotes, and friendly people.
 But the great appeal of Tulum is that you'll find them all right here - the perfect combo of five key ingredients you won't find any other place on earth.
 Only in Tulum.

 Let's face it, not all beaches are created equal.
 The beaches near Tulum and all along Yucatan's east coast are some of the most beautiful in the world.
 Palomino colored sand, softly-packed yet firm enough for walking, a morning run, yoga, or horseback ride.
 Your seaside view ranges from chic open-air restaurants, small boutique hotels and thatched cabanas, to deserted stretches of sand against small clusters of limestone rock.

 The sea is unbelievably aqua green - the stuff beach dreams are made of.
 Hidden, uncrowded beaches are easy to find and accessible, even if you aren't staying on the beach.
 Many hotels and restaurants offer beach access if you stay and have a lunch, dinner, or a few drinks.
 Also, ask locals in town for the best hidden beaches and you're guaranteed to get some good suggestions.

 Cenotes (sen-O-tays) are simply collapsed limestone caves and very common throughout the Yucatan peninsula.
 For divers and snorkelers, cenotes are one of the Yucatan's biggest attractions.
+Some of the best cenotes near Tulum are easy to get to.
 Some are smaller than others, but they can be spectacular, almost other-worldly, and definitely worth checking out.

 3. Sian Ka'an Biosphere Preserve